 Getting to and from Laos

 Visa on arrival is available for many nationalities at the airports, but research your country’s visa requirements in advance and have American dollars at the ready.

 There are land borders with all of Laos’s neighbours, allowing crossing by road.

 There are river crossings available at some borders.
 Private boats will shuttle you backwards and forwards to border controls and customs on either side.
 Not all land and river crossings allow visa on arrival.

 The only train in Laos runs over the Friendship Bridge between Tha Naleng (near Vientiane) and Nong Khai in Thailand.
 There are reports of Lao border guards expecting an extra fee to allow you to leave.
 Have an extra 10,000 kip available just in case; it’ll make a nice souvenir if you don’t need to give a farewell bribe.

 Visa on arrival is available for people of many nationalities.
 Check with your embassy or consulate for the most up-to-date information.
-Please note, some border crossings may prove more complex than others: search the travel forums or ask your questions for tips.
+Please note, some border crossings may prove more complex than others.

 Getting around Laos

 Bus and minibus options exist along almost all routes, with very cheap prices (often less than US$20 for longer journeys).
 Expect a very old fleet of vehicles, which have a tendency to break down.
 Despite Laos’s generally good record on crime, thefts are not unknown.